 Supporting documentation is required to make a change based on a qualifying life event.

-When you experience a qualified life event, you have 31 days from the date of the event to submit changes to your benefits, as well as supporting documentation.
-If you miss the 31 day deadline, you will have to wait until the next annual open enrollment period, which occurs in late fall, or experience another qualified life event to make changes.
+When you experience a qualified life event, you have 30 days from the date of the event to submit changes to your benefits, as well as supporting documentation.
+If you miss the 30 day deadline, you will have to wait until the next annual open enrollment period, which occurs in the fall, or experience another qualified life event to make changes.
 Benefit changes must be consistent with the eligible life event.

-If you submit a change to remove an ineligible dependent or cancel coverage, changes are effective the first of the following month.
+If you submit a change to remove an ineligible dependent or to cancel coverage, changes go into effect the first of the following month.

 Legal Name Change